 References: 1.
 Gadavist [package insert].
-Whippany, NJ: Bayer HealthCare Pharmaceuticals Inc; 2014.Back to top
+Whippany, NJ: Bayer HealthCare Pharmaceuticals Inc; 2016.Back to top

-In 38 clinical trials of 5,748 patients worldwide, Gadavist® established the following safety profile¹.
+In clinical trials of 6,809 patients (including 184 pediatric patients, ages 0 to 17 years), Gadavist® established the following safety profile¹.
 Adverse reactions associated with the use of Gadavist® are usually mild to moderate in severity and transient in nature.
 The adverse reactions that occured in ≥0.1% of subjects who received Gadavist® were¹:

 *Hypersensitivity/anaphylactoid reaction may occur with one or more of the following adverse reactions: for example, hypotension, urticaria, face edema, eyelid edema, flushing.

 Gadavist® is contraindicated in patients with history of severe hypersensitivity reactions to Gadavist®.
 Anaphylactoid and anaphylactic reactions with cardiovascular, respiratory, or cutaneous manifestations, ranging from mild to severe, including death, have uncommonly occurred following Gadavist® administration.
 Patients with any history of a reaction to contrast media, bronchial asthma, and/or allergic disorders may have an increased risk for a hypersensitivity reaction to Gadavist®.